 - Seek shaded areas to park your camper, such as beneath trees. - Close all windows, shades, and curtains.
-For an extra heat shield, insert an automotive windshield sunshade, cut to size, into each of the windows.
-Some shades may have a reflective coating on the exterior side already. - Keep heat-emitting appliances such as the Alde® System, cooktop and microwave turned off. - Extend any equipped awnings.
-This will shade the sides of the camper from sun exposure. - Start the air conditioner early in the morning to give it a head start on the day. - Turn the air conditioner to its highest setting.
+For an extra heat shield, insert an automotive windshield sun shade, cut to size, into each of the windows.
+Some shades may have a reflective coating on the exterior side already. - Keep heat emitting appliances such as the Alde® System, cooktop and microwave turned off. - Extend any equipped awnings.
+This will shade the sides of the camper from sun exposure. - Start the air conditioner early in the morning to give it a head start on the day. - Turn the air conditioner on its highest setting.

-Refer to the air conditioner's operator manual for detailed operating instructions.
-This is included in your owner's packet.
+Refer to the air conditioner(s) operator manual for detailed operating instructions.
+These are included in your Owner's Packet.